E-Krabs/BadUSB-Digispark-Clippy-Payload/README.md

 Included: "clippy.exe", "LICENSE", "clippy.txt", "README.md", "Clippy.jpg"

-Decsription: Runs powershell hidden to download payload in "startup" folder.
-Powershell executes "clippy.exe" as administrator from webserver.
-Disables Windows Defender.

-"clippy.exe": Fun joke program creates an annoying Clippy/Clippit Office Assistant popup form Microsoft Word (version 97).
-Popup every 60 sec created by http://rjlpranks.com/pranks/clippy/
+A rubber-ducky script that pops-up Clippy / Clippit from MS Word (version 97 to 2003) every 60 seconds.
+Created by RJL Pranks (http://rjlpranks.com/pranks/clippy)

 Check out "LICENSE".
 Do what ever with it.
-If repurposed for something else (like, I am not responciple.
+I an not responsible for malicious use of this script.

 Script by NEDb - https://www.nedb.tk | nedb@cumallover.me
 "clippy.exe" created by RJL Pranks - http://rjlpranks.com/pranks/